theangryangel/XI4N/docs/connections/relay.rst

 ===============

-The LFS World Relay is operated by the LFS developers, and allows one or more InSim applications to connect to a LFS dedicated host, without having to directly open InSim to the world.
+The LFS World Relay is operated by the LFS developers, and allows one or more Insim applications to connect to a LFS dedicated host, without having to directly open Insim to the world.

 Talk
 ----